anttiviljami/product-engineer-manifesto/README.md

 - **Teamwork and communication** over assigning tasks and working in isolation
 - **Using the product** instead of relying on others to test our software for us

-## Product Engineer Stars
+## Signatures

 [![GitHub Repo stars](https://img.shields.io/github/stars/anttiviljami/product-engineer-manifesto?style=social)](https://github.com/anttiviljami/product-engineer-manifesto/stargazers)

 [![Stargazers](https://reporoster.com/stars/anttiviljami/product-engineer-manifesto)](https://github.com/anttiviljami/product-engineer-manifesto/stargazers)

-Star this repository to show your support for the Product Engineer way!
+Star this repository to show your support for the Product Engineer Manifesto above!